User-Defined Literals Basics

 Suffix Naming Conflicts

-If we define a _ms suffix in a header file, and another library defines a similarly named _ms with a different implementation, ambiguity will arise at link time.
-The solution is to use a unique prefix for suffixes, or always use fully qualified namespace specifiers.
+If we define a _deg suffix in a header file, and another library defines a _deg suffix with the same name but a different implementation, ambiguity will arise when using using namespace.
+The solution is to use a unique prefix for the suffix, or to always use the full namespace qualification.

 Floating-Point Precision

-Floating-point UDLs can have precision issues.
-0.1 in floating-point arithmetic may not equal exactly 0.1.
-The solution is to use integers for representation—for example, storing millivolts instead of volts:
+Floating-point UDLs may have precision issues.
+0.1_V + 0.2_V might not equal 0.3_V due to floating-point arithmetic.
+The solution is to use integer representations—for example, storing millivolts instead of volts:

 struct Voltage {